 The average number of years a typical Dad puts off a getting vasectomy after acknowledging he should probably get one, is about 2.8 years (n=1).

 Let’s have some fun!
 Please answer the two questions below.
 Women can participate too!
+(POLL CLOSED)

 Thanks for participating!
 If you have anything else to add to the conversation, especially reasons why you haven’t completed your estate plan (or vasectomy) yet, please leave your comments below.